 Let’s go back to the weather.
 I talked about how our winters are pretty tough.
 Once again, we have four seasons in Fort Wayne, so when I get burnt out with one season, another season starts.
 It gets really hot and humid in the summer, with an average temperature sitting around 85, but getting to temps of 90-100 occasionally.
 Yet, it seems like as soon as I get tired of the heat, we have fall.
 Fall rolls around and is such a beautiful time of the year.
 We have beautiful 60 degree crisp days, and they’re gorgeous.
 There’s this rebirth with each season and new energy in the air.
 You don’t get that if you don’t have four seasons.
 If you live in a climate where it’s the same kind of weather, you don’t get to appreciate it as much.

-I talked about how Fort Wayne International Airport is very limited, but it’s geographically located in a really good spot.
+I talked about how Fort Wayne International Airport is pretty limited, but we are geographically located in a really good spot.
 From a driving distance, we’re a couple hours away from seven major Midwest cities.
 So you can just hop in the car and experience some really cool day trips.
 You can go watch concerts, go shopping in Chicago, Indianapolis, go to Cincinnati, catch a baseball game in Detroit, or head down to Louisville.
 You can find a lot of fun things to do with just a short drive, so you don’t even have to fly everywhere.
 So even if you aren’t moving to Fort Wayne any time soon, hop in your car and come visit us!

 Our Lakes are Awesome